-Consultations with Air Traffic Services
+Consultations with National Air Traffic Services (NATS)

-Under the Transport Act 2000, the UK Government issued a licence to NATS (En Route) plc (NERL) to provide en route air traffic services in the UK.
+NATS En-Route (NERL) is the sole provider of En-route air traffic services in the UK through its licence granted through the Transport Act 2000.
 The Enroute environment is where aircraft are flying in the cruise mode and are not approaching or departing from airfields.
-Under the Safeguarding Direction 2002 and the Town and Country Planning Act, NERL is a statutory consultee and as such is required to assess the impact of wind turbines on its technical sites, infrastructure and operations.
+Under the Safeguarding Direction 2002 and the Town and Country Planning Act, NATS is a statutory consultee and as such is required to assess the impact of wind turbines on its technical sites, infrastructure and operations.